• Skip to primary navigation

 Please try my Nutella recipe and let me know what you think.
 Don't forget to pin it for later 🙂

-I hope you have enjoyed this recipe.
-If you have made this dish I would love for you to come back and comment.
+I hope you have enjoyed this story.
+Feel free to leave a comment or start a discussion.
+If you have made a dish from this site I would love to know what you thought!

 Leaving a comment and a star rating helps others decide if they should try my recipe.
-Plus if you hit the social media share buttons, your friends may find a delicious new recipe too!
+Plus if you hit the social media share buttons, your friends may find a delicious new recipe or Thermomix Tip too!

 Thank you for stopping by,